 Locate the drain-off valve and attach a hosepipe or place a bucket under it

-If you don’t have a hosepipe place a bucket under the drain-off valve.
+If you don’t have a hosepipe, place a bucket under the drain-off valve.
 When it fills with water, shut off the valve temporarily, empty the bucket and repeat the process.

 Drain the radiators

 Check that all radiator valves throughout the property are open first.
-Thereafter, return to the drain-off valve where you’ve attached the hosepipe or placed your bucket and open it.
+Then, return to the drain-off valve where you’ve attached the hosepipe or placed your bucket and open it.
 The water will begin to drain out of your central heating system.

 Open the bleed valves to speed up the process

-To drain the water out at a faster pace open the bleed valves on your radiators.
+To drain the water out at a faster pace, open the bleed valves on your radiators.
 You will clearly hear the air being sucked into the system when you do this.
 Remember to place containers under the radiators to avoid water spillage.

 Complete the drainage process